Epigenetics and ADHD: The Impacts of Environment, Lifestyle, and Stress

 Epigenetics paints a much more complicated view of ADHD, but also a much more optimistic one; genes do not solely determine an individual’s fate.
 In fact, while genes may make someone more prone to certain diseases or disorders, including ADHD, the entire genetic system is highly dynamic and responsive to input.
 This means it’s possible to change the expression of a person’s “ADHD genes” by making certain environmental changes.

 Credible and robust epigenetics research confirms these assertions.
-One experiment1 took two genetically identical mice embryo and, during the prenatal stage, fed their mothers diets that included the toxin bisphenol-A (BPA).
-The diet of one mouse’s mother, however, was supplemented with nutrients like choline, folic acid, and B12; that mouse was later able to avoid the negative effects of the BPA, including obesity and a higher risk of cancer.
+One experiment1 took two genetically identical mice embryo and, during the prenatal stage, fed their mothers foods that included the toxin bisphenol-A (BPA).
+The food of one mouse’s mother, however, was supplemented with nutrients like choline, folic acid, and B12; that mouse was later able to avoid the negative effects of the BPA, including higher body fat index and a higher risk of cancer.
 This phenomenon can be explained by epigenetics — the additional nutrients were able to “turn off” the genes that respond to BPA, and thus protect the mouse from its harmful effects.